 Successful interventions are those that are well-planned and carefully prepared.
 A trained interventionist can help you plan and host an intervention and offer expertise and guidance at every step.

-Even if your child is an adult, you may still be helping them financially.
-Many parents continue helping their young adult children with phone bills, insurance, rent, or emergency funds.
-However, if it comes to the point where you are providing things for your adult child that they are fully capable of providing for themselves, but they fail to do so because of their addiction, itโs time to set some boundaries.
+Even if your child is an adult, you may still be providing financial support, such as covering phone bills, insurance, rent, or emergency expenses.
+While some assistance is normal, it becomes problematic when you provide for your adult child things they are fully capable of handling themselves but fail to because of their addiction.
+In these cases, it is important to establish clear boundaries.

 Get Your Child Into Treatment Immediately